utelle/utelle.github.io/README.md

 # utelle.github.io

-My main focus is on developing components for [wxWidgets](https://www.wxwidgets.org) based applications.
+My main focus in open-source software development is on developing components for [wxWidgets](https://www.wxwidgets.org) based applications.

 The following components are under active development: